Mumbai corporators' answer to bad roads: Lock up engineers for 2 hours

-Seven BMC corporators thought the best way to register their protest about the poor state of roads in the G-South ward, which includes Worli, Prabhadevi and Parel, was to hold three road engineers hostage in a conference room for two hours; they even snatched away their cellphones
+7 BMC corporators hold 3 road engineers hostage in a conference room for 2 hours to register their protest about the poor state of roads in the G-South ward, which includes Worli, Prabhadevi and Parel

 Fed up of roads in their ward being filled with craters and footpaths remaining dug up for days, seven BMC corporators from the city mayor’s ward hit upon a novel form of protest yesterday: they locked up three engineers of the Roads Department in a conference room following a meeting and said they wouldn’t let them go until the assistant municipal commissioner came to personally inspect the areas in question.